aschuh703/ECE408/MP1/Readme.md

+## Important Note

+If you have already checked out the repo before 8/29 8PM, you need to rerun `git pull` to make sure everything is up to date.

+To submit your code, you need to run `rai -p ./MP1 --submit MP1`.
+This functionality hasn't been enabled yet, and we will make a campuswire post when it's available.

 ## Objective

 The purpose of this lab is for you to become familiar with using the CUDA API by implementing a simple vector addition kernel and its associated host code as shown in the lectures.